-Jamaica continues to experience sustained growth despite mild shocks to some industries like Mining and Agriculture.
-The seven years of consecutive growth between 2013 and 2019 have averaged little over 1 per cent per annum, marked by strong local direct, FDIs and job growth.
-Against global economic decline from the COVID 19 Pandemic which is imminent.
-Jamaica anticipates a reasonable rate of recovery given its strong physical and social infrastructure.
-In 2019, the country's Gross Domestic Product (GDP) was estimated at US\$14.2 billion compared to US\$13.4 billion in 2014, with cumulative growth of 6.8 per cent over the period.
-Real GDP growth in 2019 relative to 2018 is 0.9 per cent.
-The deceleration in 2019 was largely the result of cessation in production at the alumina plant Alpart.
-The impact of the decline was, however, partly offset by gains in Tourism and Financial Services.
+Prior to the onset of the global pandemic, Jamaica experienced sustained growth despite mild shocks to some industries like Mining and Agriculture.
+The seven years of consecutive growth between 2013 and 2019 averaged little over 1 per cent per annum, marked by strong local direct, FDIs and job growth.
+Notwithstanding the global economic decline from the COVID-19 Pandemic, data from the Planning Institute of Jamaica (PIOJ) shows a strong economic recovery starting in the April to June quarter of 2021.
+In 2019, data from The World Bank showed that the country's Gross Domestic Product (GDP) was estimated at US\$16.4 billion.
+That performance slipped by 10 per cent in 2020; however, recovery of between 4 per cent to 7 per cent is forecasted for 2021.
+The PIOJ anticipates that full recovery to precrisis levels is not expected until fiscal year 2023/24.